clwalther/clwalther/README.md

 ### Hi there 👋

-- 🌟 I'm currently learning Fusion 360 from Autodesk
+- 🌟 I'm currently learning Fusion 360 from Autodesk and DaVinci Resolve 18
-- 👯 I'm gathering a team for [CanSat](https://www.esa.int/Education/CanSat) 2022/23
+- 👯 Check out the [ Gaia Mission ](https://github.com/gaia-mission) organization
+- 🚀 I'm looking to compete in the [ CanSat ](https://www.esa.int/Education/CanSat) with the [ Gaia Mission ](https://github.com/gaia-mission) team

 <!--
 **clwalther/clwalther** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.